 How often should I clean my bread box?

 It’s essential to clean your bread box regularly according to the manufacturer’s instructions.
 Periodically wipe out crumbs and any residue with hot soapy water or a damp cloth to prevent mold spores or insects from becoming an issue.
-A vinegar and water solution can also be used for thorough cleaning. [cite: 4 from initial search]
+A vinegar and water solution can also be used for thorough cleaning.

 Can I store other baked goods in a bread box?